Reproducing Medium's image zoom

 ├── package.json

-We want our stylesheet to be included in the script we write.
+└── webpack.config.jsWe want our stylesheet to be included in the script we write.
 We use the css-loader module for Webpack to do that.
-It tells our script that we’ll depend on these styles and css-loader is going to inject them in the head
+It tells our script to depend on these styles, and css-loader injects them into the head of the HTML page.
+This way, the user only has to include the script, not a stylesheet.
+The module also minifies the CSS for us and adds prefixes for browser support.

 const mediumZoom = (selector, options = {}) => {

-const images = document.querySelectorAll(selector)
+const images = document.querySelectorAll(selector);

-let target = null
+let target = null;

-In this basic implementation, we are using:
+};In this basic implementation, we use:

-- An array-like of images
+- An array-like collection of images

 - An object of options